Groups

 Graduate and Professional Student Group Services

-Dissertation Support Group: Addressing Stuckness, Balance and Mental Health
+Dissertation Support Group: Addressing Stuckness, Balance and Mental Health (Virtual)

 All CMHC groups are free and confidential.

-Thursdays, 3:30-5 p.m.
+Thursday, 3:30-5 p.m.
 CST

-Pam Moore
+Pam Moore & Erin Kim

 Virtual

-This group is for doctoral students who are experiencing difficulties in the dissertation process.
+This support group is for doctoral students who are experiencing difficulties in the dissertation process.
 Topics that are commonly discussed include work-life balance, interactions with advisors and faculty, job/career decision-making, and motivation/strategies for making concrete progress on their dissertations and other professional activities.
 The group provides a place for mutual support, accountability, and goal-setting to move through internal and external barriers and move forward with their lives and careers.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.